njclarkbmf/documentor/README.md

 # Register the processor
 register_processor('.csv', CSVProcessor)

-# Now Documetor will automatically use the CSVProcessor for .csv files
+# Now Documentor will automatically use the CSVProcessor for .csv files
 ```

 See the `examples/custom_processors.py` file for complete examples.